Grand Canyon hosts Purdue Fort Wayne for season opener - WTOP News

 Phoenix; Monday, 9 p.m.
 EST

-BOTTOM LINE: Grand Canyon begins the season at home against Purdue Fort Wayne.
+BOTTOM LINE: Grand Canyon starts the season at home against Purdue Fort Wayne.

-Purdue Fort Wayne went 12-9 in Horizon League games and 6-10 on the road a season ago.
-The Mastodons averaged 80.7 points per game last season, 13.0 on free throws and 30.9 from beyond the arc.
+Purdue Fort Wayne finished 19-13 overall with a 6-10 record on the road a season ago.
+The Mastodons averaged 80.7 points per game last season, 13.0 from the free-throw line and 30.9 from deep.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.